zotonic/zotonic/doc/cookbook/frontend-sitespecific-signup.rst

 Why
 ---

+.. note:: Your actual site location might be different, see the :term:`Zotonic user directory`.

 When a user signs up, Zotonic verifies the validity of some information, such as the e-mail address and the password strength.
 If these verifications succeed, it stores the user data in the Zotonic